Breakfast

 • 3 tbsp unsalted butter cut into small pieces, softened to room temperature

-• 1 large egg whisked, for shiny egg wash finish
+• One large egg whisked for a shiny egg wash finish

 Instructions;

-1. Combine the flour, salt, sugar and instant yeast in a bowl of a stand mixer.
+1. Combine the flour, salt, sugar and instant yeast in a stand mixer bowl.
 Make a well in the centre.

-2. In a separate bowl, whisk together all wet ingredients: egg, milk.
-Add into the well of the dry ingredients.
+2. In a separate bowl, whisk together the wet ingredients: egg and milk.
+Add this to the well of the dry ingredients.

 3. Use the dough hook attachment and mix quickly until your dough comes together.
 Add in the butter and continue mixing on medium to high speed.

 4. Mix/knead for about 18-20 minutes until the dough is no longer sticky and elastic.
-To test the elasticity, use the windowpane test.
+Use the windowpane test to test the elasticity.

 5. Take a piece of dough and stretch it out.
 You should be able to stretch it until the dough becomes a very thin membrane that is almost sheer and lets in light.

 6. When you poke a hole in the thin membrane, it should form a close-to-perfect circle.
-If the dough breaks before you can stretch the dough this far, it is not ready.
+It is not ready if the dough breaks before you can stretch it this far.

 7. Gather the dough into a ball shape.
 Take a large bowl and grease it with oil.
 Place dough into a greased bowl and cover with plastic wrap.
 Let it proof until it’s doubled in size, about 40 minutes.